twilio-professional-services/flex-project-template/docs/docs/feature-library/callback-and-voicemail.md

 # How Does it Work?

 The feature works by registering custom Flex Channels for callbacks and voicemails.
-These channels are a presentation only layer, on top of the Taskrouter Task Channel, which remains 'voice'.
+These channels are a presentation only layer, on top of the TaskRouter Task Channel, which remains 'voice'.

 When the channel is registered, it renders custom components based on the task attribute; _taskType: callback_ or _taskType: voicemail_